Log in

 Demons

 Imagine a point system, where every purchase made was given positive or negative points based on profitability.
-Now imagine that any interaction with that same customer could be tallied into your profile based on how much time and resources they need to spend on you.
-Here might be some examples of negative point generating activities:
+Now imagine that any interaction you have with a company could be tallied into your profile based on how much time and resources they need to spend on you.
+Here are some things that might count against you:

 • Submitting a rebate